d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 ```

-If you add a new code block not for the default implementation, which is MXNet.
-Please use `#@tab` to mark this block on the beginning line.
+If you add a new code block not for the default implementation, which is MXNet, please use `#@tab` to mark this block on the beginning line.
 For exmaple, `#@tab pytorch` for a PyTorch code block, or `#@tab all` a shared code block for all implementations.
 You may refer to [d2lbook](http://book.d2l.ai/user/code_tabs.html) for more information.

 ## Adding a New Section or a New Framework Implementation